twilio/flex-plugin-builder/packages/flex-plugin-scripts/README.md

 ## Contributing

-Make sure to follow the instructions in the [main repository](https://github.com/twilio/flex-plugin-builder#contributing) to setup the project
+Make sure to follow the instructions in the [main repository](https://github.com/twilio/flex-plugin-builder#contributing) to set up the project.

 ```bash
 # Install dependencies and link local packages with each other